batchusivaji/classnotes/k8s.md

 * Node: what is required to Run your Container
 *  Client is nothing but What is necessary for you to tell the work to the Cluster
+*  Pod: the smallest unit of  creation inside k8s is pod
    ### Control plane components (Master Node Components)

 * kube-api server